-They are in serious danger of being the first team swept in the finals since 1998.
+They are in serious danger of being the first team swept in the final since 1998.

 The Kings are just 60 minutes from their second championship in the past three years and Lord Stanley’s Cup will be in the building Wednesday for the taking, unless the Rangers can muster one last stand at MSG.

-This time, the Kings didn’t even need to summon a furious comeback effort, as they built a 3-0 lead and never looked back against the Blueshirts, whose coach Alain Vigneault dubbed the game “must win” prior to Monday’s action.
+This time, Los Angeles didn’t even need to summon a furious comeback effort, as they built a 3-0 lead and never looked back against the Blueshirts, whose coach Alain Vigneault dubbed the game “must win” prior to Monday’s action.

 The Rangers have battled adversity throughout this postseason to make this surprising run to the finals, but they appear to have finally met their match in a big, heavy, structured Kings squad.